xMedox/NeonEngine/README.md

 - Minor performance improvements
 - Fixed the particles
 - Changed the color of the bloom output
+- You can now get the renderingState(Used if objects should not cast shadows)

 **Physics:**
 - Fixed a collision bug